Canada to buy major pipeline to ensure it gets built

 Advertisement

-"For too long we have relied on one trading partner for our oil and gas exports," Natural Resource Minister Jim Carr said.
+"For too long we have relied on one trading partner for our oil and gas exports," Natural Resources Minister Jim Carr said.

-The project has pitted Alberta against coastal British Columbia, where concerns about fisheries, real estate values, tourism and ocean ecology are high.
+The project has pitted oil-rich Alberta against coastal British Columbia, where concerns about fisheries, real estate values, tourism and ocean ecology are high.
 Vancouver Mayor Gregor Robertson calls the pipeline an unacceptable risk that threatens 10,000 jobs in the harbor.

+Indigenous leaders and environmentalists have pledged to do whatever necessary to thwart the pipeline including chaining themselves to construction equipment.

 The Trans Mountain expansion is projected to lead to a tanker traffic balloon from about 60 to more than 400 vessels annually as the pipeline flow increases from 300,000 to 890,000 barrels per day.

-Morneau called it an "exceptional situation" that's in the national interest and said the government doesn't intend to be a long-term owner of the pipeline.
+Morneau called the purchase an "exceptional situation" and said the government doesn't intend to be a long-term owner of the pipeline.
 The government is buying the existing pipeline and the scheduled twinned pipeline expansion.
 The federal cabinet approved the purchase on Tuesday.

 Steve Kean, chairman and chief executive of Kinder Morgan Canada Ltd., said the deal represents the best opportunity to complete the expansion project.
 "We've agreed to a fair price for our shareholders and we've found a way forward for this national interest project," he told a conference call with financial analysts.